system_design_interview/glossary

 quadtree

-content two-dimensional space by recursively subdividing it into four quadrants or regions.
+content quadtree: a tree data structure that partitions two-dimensional space by recursively subdividing it into four quadrants or regions.
 Each node in the tree has at most four children, and leaf nodes store data.

 children system_design_interview/toc/01_proximity_service/step2/algorithms/4_quadtree